All about XAT: A to Z of Xavier Aptitude Test (XAT)

 Admission Process

-*Note that work experience is not a mandatory requirement for all B-schools.
-However, some particular MBA programmes may require you to have 1-2 years of experience.
+*Note that work experience is not mandatory for all B-schools.
+Some MBA programs may require 1-2 years of experience.

 What’s the ROI of MBA programmes offered by XLRI?